Model Rachel McCord Goes Braless In White Crop Top While Sizzling In Stringed Patriotic Bikini Bottoms

-Model Rachel McCord is getting patriotic this Memorial Day.
+Model Rachel McCord is getting patriotic this Memorial Day weekend.

 A fans of the model know, she’s incredibly popular on social media.
-So far the sister of Nip/Tuck actress AnnaLynne McCord has amassed an impressive following of over 502,000 on Instagram alone and her star continues to rise on the platform.
-This past Memorial Day weekend, the bombshell decided to hit the beach in the Los Angeles area and looked dress to impress in a NSFW outfit.
-Photos published by The Daily Mail show the blonde-haired beauty frolicking around the beach and leaving little to the imagination in the process.
+So far the sister of Nip/Tuck actress AnnaLynne McCord has amassed an impressive following of over 502,000 on Instagram alone, and her star continues to rise on the platform.
+On Memorial Day weekend, the bombshell decided to hit the beach in the Los Angeles area and looked dress to impress in a NSFW outfit.
+Photos published by The Daily Mail show the blond-haired beauty frolicking around the beach and leaving little to the imagination in the process.

 In most of the photographs that were published to the site, McCord looked absolutely flawless in a skintight white crop top that showed off her toned and tanned body.
 For the occasion, the author went braless, delighting onlookers who caught a glimpse of her sexy ensemble.
-She paired the hot top with a pair of barely-there bikini bottoms that feature a blue and white star pattern on them.
-The bikini’s stringed sides also showed off plenty a great portion of Rachel’s long and lean legs.
+She paired the hot top with a pair of barely there bikini bottoms that feature a blue-and-white star pattern on them.
+The bikini’s stringed sides also showed off plenty of Rachel’s long and lean legs.

-And when McCord was not frolicking around on the beach with pals in her bikini bottoms, she covered up in a short pair of red shorts — still giving off the patriotic vibe.
-The stunner completed her beachside look with a pair of large aviator sunglasses and wore her long, blonde locks down and slightly waved.
+And when McCord was not frolicking around on the beach with pals in her bikini bottoms, she covered up in a short pair of red shorts, while still giving off the patriotic vibe.
+The stunner completed her beachside look with a pair of large aviator sunglasses and wore her long, blond locks down and slightly waved.
 McCord also covered up in a jean jacket from time to time when she got a chill.

 View this post on Instagram